-We do not have any hummingbird feeders hanging from our back porch but we do have tons of hanging baskets that attract these beautiful birds.
-After seeing this post on The Unintentional Urban Farmer's Facebook page over the weekend we wanted to warn anyone with feeders.
+We do not have any hummingbird feeders hanging from our back porch, but we do have tons of hanging baskets that attract these beautiful birds.
+After seeing this post on The Unintentional Urban Farmer's Facebook page, we wanted to warn anyone with feeders.

 The post reinforces that you must clean the feeder at least every 4-5 days.

 "If you put out a hummingbird feeder, and don't clean it at least every 4-5 days, this is what happens.
 Keep your hummer feeders clean, or don't put them out at all.
 Mildew forming inside the nectar infects their tongues, causing their tongues to swell, and they slowly starve to death.
 Then all the babies in their nests die as well.
 (Notice their tongues are out)."

 These birds died from starving to death!
 Lesson learned that we need to clean those feeders and add fresh nectar as often as possible!
 It's just like the chickens.
 We have to replace their water every day or it's likely they won't drink at all.

 Perkypet.com has great tips on how to clean a hummingbird feeder.